jonathan-g/beyondpoliticsbook.com/content/actions/offsets.md

 forest that would otherwise have been destroyed, releasing greenhouse gases.
 Offsets can be purchased to balance out the emissions from a plane flight, for Offsets are not a perfect option, since it can be difficult to determine what would have happened in the absence of the offset funds.

 Several types of high quality offsets exist, though, and some offset providers make buying an offset easy to do.

-These sources provide valuable information on offsets and can steer you to offset providers:
+We are not in a position to endorse any particular offset provider, but you may want to look into them as one of the actions you take to reduce your carbon footprint.